gcorr-cw/cw-ai-chatgot/docs/cw-ai-chatbot-todo-list.md

 * The document artifact doesn't work great when the user requests modifications to specific section of the generated content, it frequently will only generate that section instead of the full document. - Compare behavior with ChatGPT.
 It seem that the system instructions for this feature need to be updated.
 * Fix mic text output line wrap below attach and mic icons
 * Add delete all chats option at the bottom of the sidebar? i don't think so, chatgpt doesn't have that feature.
+* Add download image icon in the image artifact
+*
+## CW-chatgptv2 feeedback

+From Matt 3-13:
+* Make sidebar open by default for new users
+* Copy AI assitant message function is broken, it only copies the first word
+* Input box has no scroll bar
+* Improve nodel selection drop down names and descriptions - simplify for staff, but allow full model names for advanced users (maybe an advanced toggle to expand the models and names?)

 ## Long term